Utsav-Thakur/TSP/README.md

-# TSP Cost Optimization using QIGWO & Portfolio Website
+# TSP Cost Optimization using QIGWO

 An interactive, responsive single-page portfolio website showcasing a highly optimized metaheuristic engine for the **Travelling Salesperson Problem (TSP)** using a hybrid **Queen-Influence Genetic Algorithm (QIGA)** and **Grey Wolf Optimization (GWO)**.